EliasOenal/verity/doc/cci.md

 # CCI Encryption
 Cubes can optionally be encrypted using CCI encryption.

-CCI Encryption uses to distinct types of Cube:
+CCI Encryption uses two distinct types of Cube:
 ## Encypted content Cubes
-- Encrypted content Cubes contain an encrypted content field and a nonce field.
+- Encrypted content Cubes contain at least an encrypted content field and a nonce field.
 - There must only be one encrypted content field per Cube.
 - The encrypted content field contains compiled CCI fields, which will be expanded upon decryption.
-- It is discouraged but possible to include any plain text content in encrypted content Cubes, including application identifiers.
+- It is discouraged but possible to include any other plain text content in encrypted content Cubes, including application identifiers.
+- Encrypted content Cubes should include the sender's public key.
+  In case there already is an established cryptographic session between the sender and the recipient, the public key field can alternatively contain a key hint instead of the actual public key.
+For uniformity, the key hint should be indistinguishable from random data.
-- Encrypted content Cubes may optionally incorporate the information usually found in a key distribution Cube.
+- While discouraged, encrypted content Cubes may optionally incorporate the information usually found in a key distribution Cube.

-For uniformity, it is recommended (but not required) that encrypted content Cubes consist exclusively of a single encrypted content field.
+For uniformity, it is recommended (but not required) that encrypted content Cubes follow the following exact field order:
+1) Sender's public key
+2) A random nonce
+3) An encrypted content field

 ## Key distribution Cubes
 Key distribution Cubes contain encrypted symmetric key fields, a nonce field,